engrit-illinois/Get-LocalUserProfiles/README.md

 # Notes
 - By mseng3
 - `Remove-LocalUserProfiles.psm1` is an unedited copy of the source inspiration scripts mentioned in the credits section.
 For reference only.
 Do not use this.
-- `Remove-LocalUserProfiles_MECM.ps1` is a completely re-written, non-module version of the source scripts mentioned above, which is compatible with the MECM Run Scripts feature, and has been tested.
+- `Remove-LocalUserProfiles_MECM-Script.ps1` is a completely re-written, non-module version of the source scripts mentioned above, which is compatible with the MECM Run Scripts feature, and has been tested.
 It is currently in MECM as a script named `Delete local user profiles older than X days`.
   - Note: scripts run using the MECM Run Script feature have a basically undocumented (:rage:) timeout/maximum runtime of 60 minutes.
 This only affords time for a handful of profiles to be deleted, and a typicial lab computer in the author's environment can rack up several hundred stale profiles over the course of a semester, which would take this script (in its current implementation) many hours to delete.
 So it's not ideal.
+- Similarly, `Remove-LocalUserProfiles_MECM-TS.ps1` is a version written to be downloaded and used in a TS.
+This has not been tested yet.